-- 1. Students placed on Academic Dismissal for the first time may be reinstated after not attending the UTSA for one long-term semester (Fall or Spring).
-[A student who is dismissed for the first time at the end of the Spring semester, however, may attend the UTSA first five-week summer session in an attempt to raise his or her grade-point average to a level which would permit reinstatement in the Fall semester only if the student completes the Registration Request Form for Dismissed Students in the Office of Admissions and Registrar prior to the beginning of Summer classes.
-These students may not attend institutions other than UTSA for the purpose of raising their UTSA grade-point averages.]
-Students seeking reinstatement must also file an application for Readmission by the appropriate deadline for admissions and applications shown in the calendar of this catalogue.
-These applications are handled by the Admissions Office according to normal Readmission Application Procedures.
-Reinstated students must consult with the academic advisors prior to registration. - Students placed on Academic Dismissal for a second or subsequent time may petition for reinstatement to the Dean of the College in which they are majoring or intend to major after the student has not attended the UTSA for one calendar year.
-Petition forms may be obtained at the appropriate Dean's Office.
+- 1. Students placed on Academic Dismissal for the first time may be reinstated after not attending UTSA for one long-term semester (Fall or Spring).
+A student who is dismissed for the first time at the end of the Spring semester. however, may attend the UTSA first five-week summer session in an attempt to raise his or her grade-point average to a level which would permit reinstatement in the Fall semester only if the student completes the Registration Request Form for Dismissed Students in the Office of Admissions and Registrar prior to the beginning of Summer classes.
+These students may not attend institutions other than UTSA for the purpose of raising their UTSA grade-point averages.
+Students seeking reinstatement must also file an application for admission along with a \$20.00 nonrefundable application fee by the appropriate deadline.
+These applications are handled by the Office of Admissions and Registrar according to normal Readmission Application Procedures.
+Reinstated students must consult with the academic advisors prior to registration. - 2.
+Students placed on Academic Dismissal for a second or subsequent time may petition for reinstatement to the Dean of the College in which they are majoring or intend to major after the student has not attended UTSA for one calendar year.
+Undeclared majors petition the University Committee on Probation and Reinstatement.
+Petition forms may be obtained at the Dean's Office or the Office of Admissions and Registrar.